P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-The first axiom of \Cref{eq:ecyccom} is just a commutativity conditions for all right translation maps and the third axiom is a band/idempotent condition for the magma $(X, \, \cdot)$.
-The last compatibility of \Cref{eq:ecyccom} is the right involutory law as given by \Cref{remaguni}: all right translation maps are involutions on $X$.
-The second compatibility condition of \Cref{eq:ecyccom} is called the \emph{right reduction law} in \cite{romanowska}: it goes back at least to the work of Kimura \cite{Kim2} who introduced and studied semigroups $S$ (i.e. an associative magmas) which satisfy a similar reduction compatibility, namely $xyz = xz$, for all $x$, $y$, $z\in S$.
-Such a semigroup was called in \cite{acm1} a \emph{Kimura semigroup} and they play a crucial role in describing and classifying all YB-solutions of Frobenius-Separability type.
+\end{definition} The first axiom of \eqref{eq:ecyccom} is just a commutativity condition for all right translation maps and the third axiom is an idempotent/band condition for the magma $(X, \, \cdot)$.
+The last compatibility of \eqref{eq:ecyccom} is the right involutory law as given by \eqref{eq:remaguni}: all right translation maps are involutions on $X$.
+The second compatibility condition of \eqref{eq:ecyccom} is called the \emph{right reduction law} in \cite{romanowska}.